 We have one more day of rowing, with many options to choose from.
 Which of our first rows did we like the most?
 We will do more of the same.
 There are many more islands to explore and of course lots of coastline calling us.
 We could choose to make a short row leaving us time for some walking and touring along the beautiful coastline of West Cork.
 Rolling hills stretch west from Skibbereen.
 Tiny roads network to small villages with names like of Ballydehob, Crookhaven and Goleen and beaches like Barleycove.
 One destination could be Mizen Head, the most southwesterly point in Ireland.
 Spectacular cliffs plunge to the ocean, and the very tip has now been separated by a chasm, spanned by a bridge.
 Seabirds whirl and call above the dashing waves.
 What a dramatic way to end our Ireland rowing tour.
 A fond farewell dinner tonight in a restaurant by the sea.

 After a final Irish breakfast, we will transport the group to Cork airport.
 From there it is also easy to get to the train station or other destinations.
-We hope that you enjoyed this taste of Irish coastal rowing!
+We hope that you enjoyed this taste of Irish river and coastal rowing!